-Very few fast food restaurants use peanut oil anymore — only Chick-Fil-A, Five Guys, Jimmy John’s, and Subway do.
-With the increasing number of peanut allergic customers, most chains have stopped frying their food in peanut oil.
+Few fast food restaurants use peanut oil anymore — only Chick-fil-A, Five Guys, Jimmy John’s, and Subway do, based on our research.
+With an increasing number of peanut-allergic customers, most chains have stopped frying their food in peanut oil.
 Many, including McDonald’s and Burger King, still use some peanut or tree nut products, most commonly in desserts.
 Below, we have the details of which fast food restaurants use peanut oil, which ones use other peanut products, and which ones don’t use any peanut products at all.

 In This Article